AdobeDocs/audience-manager.it-IT/help/using/reporting/dynamic-reports/segment-segment-overlap-report.md

 >[!NOTE]
 >
 >I rapporti di sovrapposizione in  Audience Manager rispettano i principi RBAC.
-Puoi visualizzare solo i segmenti provenienti da origini dati a cui hai accesso in base al gruppo [di utenti](/help/using/features/administration/administration-overview.md) RBAC a cui appartieni.
+You can only see segments from data sources that you have access to based on the [RBAC User Group](/help/using/features/administration/administration-overview.md) that you belong to.

 <!--